 Once we know what the ordinary day looks like for the average employee, it is relatively straight forward to identify when this activity falls to nothing, exactly what an organisation would be looking for when trying to prove that a furloughed employee did in fact stay home as required.
 If these same streams can be applied across an entire department or the entire company in general, very quickly an investigative consultant can identify those who were working and those who were not during a specifically define time period.
 Invaluable should a government regulator come knocking on the door asking whether or not funds in support of the scheme were properly distributed.

 Discovery technology has historically focused on specific forms of data.
 Email, human authored documents, and chats to name a few, have all been the focus of digital interrogation procedures, helping provide the evidence necessary to prove a point or develop a legal argument.
 Some investigations are not so lucky and we as consultants need to look elsewhere when mining for information that can provide clarity to a particular event.

-iDS specializes in structured data analysis, developing workflows based upon sound digital investigative procedure and practice.
-From identification, through normalization and interrogation, to visualization and presentation, iDS consultants partner with their clients to determine how structure data can identify work activity, or better yet, lack thereof when providing evidence that fraudulent behavior does not exist.
+iDS specialise in structured data analysis, developing workflows based upon sound digital investigative procedure and practice.
+From identification, through normalisation and interrogation, to visualisation and presentation, iDS consultants partner with their clients to determine how structure data can identify work activity, or better yet, lack thereof when providing evidence that fraudulent behaviour does not exist.

 iDS provides consultative data solutions to corporations and law firms around the world, giving them a decisive advantage – both in and out of the courtroom.
 Our subject matter experts and data strategists specialize in finding solutions to complex data problems – ensuring data can be leveraged as an asset and not a liability.
 To learn more about iDS, visit iDSinc.com